Updated: Dec 26, 2020

 In addition to standard camping supplies, your dog will need some supplies tailored to their time during the trip, too:

 Upon completing the prerequisite checklist you are ready to drive on up to campground and enjoy your time in the wilderness with your dog.
-Be sure that you give your dog plenty of potty breaks on your way to your destination.
+Be sure that you give your dog plenty of restroom breaks on your way to your destination.
 Once you arrive you will also want to get them acquainted with the area by going for a walk, associating with their bed, associating with the tent (it might be ideal to set up the tent at home a week before the booking and do some backyard camping with your dog).